Skip to main content

 $ pretext view web

 You can replace “web” with any target name, although it is really HTML builds that benefit from this feature.
-The CLI uses Python to spin up a local web server so you can see a copy of your output by going to the URL the CLI gives as output (usually http://localhost:8000, although if you are working in CoCalc, this will be different).
+The CLI uses python to spin up a local web server so you can see a copy of your output by going to the URL the CLI gives as output (usually http://localhost:8128, although if you are working in a GitHub codespace, this will be different).

 Another option, in the case where you know where your output lives (such as when you use the pretext/pretext script) is to use Python itself to start a simple web server.
 Ideally, first set your working directory to the location of your HTML output.
 Then in a console, at a command-line: